octobercms/docs/markup-templating.md

 # Introduction to Twig

+October extends [Twig](http://twig.sensiolabs.org/documentation) engine with a number of functions, tags, filters and variables.
+Those extensions allow you to use the CMS features and access the page environment information inside your templates.

+Please refer to the [Twig documentation](http://twig.sensiolabs.org/doc/templates.html) for the full information about the native Twig language syntax and elements.

 October leverages Twig for the front-end templating language.
 Twig is a robust and mature library that shares syntax with other systems such as AngularJS and Jinja.
 More can be discovered by reading the [Twig documentation](http://twig.sensiolabs.org/documentation).

 ## Variables